volpatto/quick-ipython-notebooks/README.md

 ## Anyone can use it?

-Well, if there is something you get interested, go ahead.
-Propably you could find better stuff around.
+Well, if there is something you get yourself interested, go ahead.
+Probably you could find better stuff around.

 Just in case, I appended a MIT license, but don't care about it, just formality.